We’re committed to transparency. We may earn money when you follow our recommendations, but compensation doesn’t affect our ratings. Learn more.

 3.5

-Hawaiian kills it when it comes to installation and gear
+Hawaiian offers good installation and gear

 Hawaiian Telcom charges a moderate $9.99 to use its modem.
 You could use your own modem to save money, but you won’t be able to add Hawaiian’s Whole Home Wi-Fi or upgrade your service to Premier Value, Hawaiian’s tech plan.
 If you do go with Hawaiian’s modem, you can also rent between one and three Google Wi-Fi pods for just $7 per month total.
 Unless you live in a McMansion (more than 4,500 sq. ft.), you shouldn’t have any dead spots.
 Some of our top providers don't charge rental fees, and we would like to see Hawaiian Telcom follow suit, but we still love these low rates.